hyperledger/toc/project-reports/2023/2023-Q3-Hyperledger-Aries.md

   JavaScript] 0.4.0 includes Aries Askar and the shared components, including [Hyperledger AnonCreds], fully integrated, and initial support for [OpenID4VCs] protocols.
-    * [Aries Bifold] using AFJ 0.4.0 was deployed with ease, including updates to existing Mobile Wallets being updated on the fly from using the Indy SDK to using Askar.
+    * [Aries Bifold] using AFJ 0.4.0 was deployed by adopters with existing implementations built on [Aries Framework JavaScript], including push the apps to Apple and Google stores.
+In the process, existing Mobile Wallets were updated on the fly from using the Indy SDK to using Askar.
-    * Instances of [Aries Framework JavaScript] using non-Indy ledgers were deployed and being used.
+    * Instances of [Aries Framework JavaScript] using non-Indy ledgers were deployed and are being used in live use cases.
     * The [Aries Framework JavaScript] Team put on a workshop to cover all the new capabilities in [Aries Framework JavaScript] 0.4.0.
 * The move away from the [Indy SDK] accelerated over the quarter buoyed by the